Investors

 Stewardship Code

-The Firm has considered the recent updates to the Stewardship Code in January 2020 and the Shareholder Rights Directive II that took effect in June 2019.
+The Firm has considered updates made to the Stewardship Code in January 2020 and the Shareholder Rights Directive II that took effect in June 2019.

 The Financial Conduct Authority and the Financial Reporting Council have acknowledged that certain aspects of the Stewardship Code are not directly relevant to all managers.